zemlyansky/importance/README.md

 - `verbose` - if `true` throws some info into console

 ### Feature selection
 Feature importance is often used for variable selection.
-Permutation importance is a good method for that goal, but if you need more robust selection method check [boruta.js](https://www.npmjs.com/package/boruta)
+Permutation-based importance is a good method for that goal, but if you need more robust selection method check [boruta.js](https://www.npmjs.com/package/boruta)

+### Web demo
+The `importance` package is used for feature selection on [StatSim Select](https://statsim.com/select) and for data visualization on [StatSim Vis](https://statsim.com/vis)